II. Evaluation: Tobacco, Alcohol, Caffeine and Substance Use

 - HIV Infection

-- Discuss universal screening and risk of vertical transmission
+- Discuss the risk of vertical transmission

 - Syphilis